Anticancer gene: Action

 E4orf4 is an important regulator of adenoviruses.
 Additionally, outside of the context of the virus, it causes programmed cell death both in the context of a healthy cellular environment, and cancer.
 E4orf4 is a key regulator of Ad by down-regulating both viral and cellular genes, which plays an important role in regulating the proliferation of the virus.
 In turn, the down-regulation also impacts the alternative splicing of the viral RNA and protein translation.
 In the absence of a viral infection, E4orf4 induces apoptosis in a p53 and caspase-independent manner; however, there is still communication between this pathway and the caspase-dependent apoptosis pathway.
 In the context of cancer, E4orf4 is even more efficient at inducing cell death than in healthy cells, which could be an important finding for potential cancer therapies.
-It has been discovered that the mechanisms behind the function of E4orf4 is closely associated with several other proteins including the B55 subunit of PP2A.
+It has been discovered that the mechanisms behind the function of E4orf4 are closely associated with several other proteins including the B55 subunit of PP2A.
 E4orf4 binds to PP2A to reduce the phosphorylation of the DNA damage response (DDR) proteins.
 Consequently, this reduces the function of DDR and limits DNA repair.
 Many cancer cells have defects in the DDR pathways and targeting these cells with E4orf4 can potentially destroy the remaining DDR pathways, resulting in cancer cell death.

 The main mechanism behind the specificity of cancer cell targeting by E4orf4 is unknown but there are multiple hypotheses that scientists are considering: 1) The activation of the oncogenic state causes dormant apoptotic signals to be initiated and cause cell death to be more easily achieved by different signals.
 2) There has been some indication that cancer cells become addicted to oncogenic pathways.
 E4orf4 may inhibit these pathways, causing cell death in cancer cells, but not normal cells.
 3) E4orf4 may use oncogenes that have been activated in cancer cells, including Src, to cause cell death.
 4) Cancer cells have disrupted cell cycle checkpoints and E4orf4 can take advantage of this by disrupting checkpoints in mitosis.
 5) A Drosophila model demonstrated that E4orf4 can inhibit classical apoptosis in healthy tissues.
 It has been considered that this function of E4orf4 is lost in cancer cells causing a more effective killing of cells.
 6) E4orf4 has been shown to cause structural changes in mitochondria, which could impact metabolic reprogramming and may affect cancer and healthy cells differently.

 HAMLET

 History

 HAMLET is known as an anticancer protein complex found in breast milk.
-One of the two molecules of this complex is multimeric alpha lactalbumin (MAL) (Figure 3), which was first discovered during a study in 1995 that investigated how breast milk affects bacteria transformed with lung cancer.
+One of the two molecules of this complex is multimeric alpha lactalbumin (MAL), which was first discovered during a study in 1995 that investigated how breast milk affects bacteria transformed with lung cancer.
 This study found that transformed cells were selected for apoptosis at a much higher rate than the untransformed, healthy cells.
 A later study in 2000, ascertained that oleic acid, a C18:1 fatty acid, is a cofactor that binds to MAL forming HAMLET.
 This complex, in a partially unfolded state, then displays apoptotic activity in cancer cells.